Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Generally, herbs and green toppings should be placed underneath the cheese or after the pizza is cooked.

-However, if you put baby spinach, fresh basil, or another delicate leafy green, the leaves will not hold up to a hot pizza oven and may turn mushy when cooked.
+However, if you add baby spinach, fresh basil, or another delicate leafy green, the leaves will not withstand a hot pizza oven and may turn mushy when cooked.

-If you’re using fresh spinach, you can place them under the cheese or place them after the pizza is cooked.
+If you’re using fresh spinach, place them under the cheese or after the pizza is cooked.

 Herbs Pizza